IIGROUP/MM-CelebA-HQ-Dataset/README.md

 ## Pretrained Models

 We provide the pretrained models of AttnGAN, ControlGAN, DMGAN, DFGAN, and ManiGAN.
-Feel free to pull requests if you have any updates.
+Please consider citing our paper if you use these pretrained models.

 | Method     | FID     | LPIPIS |     Download   |
 |------------|---------|--------|----------------|